RITIKHARIANI/styx/IDEA.md

 This will be facilitated by other users who run temporary servers on their device, whom we shall call servers for now, and users who set up a long time server as the backbone of the network, whom we shall call providers for now.

 ## Pages in the website
+1. Home page - details on file sharing
-1. Login (For the providers and servers)
+2. Login (For the providers and servers)
-2. Dashboard-1 (Provider)
+3. Dashboard-1 (Provider)
-3. Dashboard-2 (Server)
+4. Dashboard-2 (Server)
-4. Hosting manager (Server)
+5. Hosting manager (Server)
-5. Sharing interface (Server and user)
+6. Sharing interface (Server and user)
-6. Global messaging page
+7. Global messaging page
-7. Usage documentation and bug reports
+8. Usage documentation and bug reports
+9. Contact us page - for any difficulty faced or not
+10. Registration/sign up page
-8. _Add more if you want to_
+11. _Add more if you want to_

 ## Advantages of using styx
 * It is fast, much faster than sending files over the internet.